jaredwray/keyv/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**How To Reproduce (best to provide workable code or tests!)**
 Please provide code that can be ran in a stand alone fashion that will reproduce the error.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Tests (Bonus!!!)**
-If you want to provide unit test examples so that we can use this to validate the bug and then fix it will dramatically increase the possibility of this being resolved.

-**Additional context**
-Add any other context about the problem here.
+If you can provide a test that will be even better.
+If you can't provide code, please provide a detailed description of how to reproduce the error.